appstract/laravel-opcache/README.md

 composer require appstract/laravel-opcache
 ```

-Then register the service provider to your `config/app.php` file:
+Then register the service provider to your `config/app.php` file (this is only for Laravel < 5.5):

 ```php
 'providers' => [